charlescoult/ic/README.md

 </center>

 I realize the number of classes for `gbif` seems a bit high but I wanted to see how far I could push the model and it ended up performing relatively well.
+This is another meta-parameter worth experimenting with in the future.

 Also of note: These are just the source dataset DataFrames passed to the training engine.
 Based on run parameters set but the `run_config` supplied, the source dataset DataFrame can be downsampled (and eventually upsampled in future versions) by the training engine.